 Negril's West End Road runs along a limestone cliff edge that drops directly into the Caribbean Sea, and that geography has done more to shape dining culture here than any single chef or trend.
 Restaurants along this stretch, including Rockhouse Restaurant on West End Road, orient everything toward the water: tables face the horizon, service slows to match the light, and the meal becomes inseparable from the physical setting.
 This is not the all-inclusive dining corridor of Seven Mile Beach; the West End has always attracted a smaller, more deliberate crowd willing to seek out its cliff-side properties rather than walk the main strip.

 That distinction matters when reading the dining scene.
-The West End's restaurants compete less on volume and more on atmosphere, and the leading of them understand that the cliff itself is doing significant work.
+The West End's restaurants compete less on volume and more on atmosphere, and the finest of them understand that the cliff itself is doing significant work.
 Rockhouse Restaurant sits within this tradition, on a stretch of road that has been drawing independent travellers since the 1970s, when Negril first opened to a generation of visitors who valued the town's unpolished character over resort polish.
 That legacy still runs through West End dining: the emphasis falls on locally sourced ingredients, open-air environments, and a pace calibrated to the surrounding pace of the Caribbean.

-Get Exclusive Access →Jamaican Cooking in Its Regional Frame
+Jamaican Cooking in Its Regional Frame

 Jamaican cuisine carries one of the most layered food histories in the Caribbean, built from the intersections of West African, Indigenous Taíno, Spanish, British, and South Asian culinary traditions.
 The result is a kitchen defined by its seasoning philosophy: allspice, scotch bonnet, thyme, and escallion form a base that appears across proteins, stews, and marinades.
 Jerk preparation, arguably the most internationally recognised expression of Jamaican cooking, traces directly to Maroon communities who developed the technique in the island's interior mountains.
 Venues like I&R Boston Jerk Center in Boston, in the parish where the tradition is said to have taken its most concentrated form, and Scotchies in Ocho Rios represent the pitmasters' end of that spectrum, where wood smoke and long cooking times are the method.

 West End restaurants operate in a different register.
 Proximity to the sea shifts the protein emphasis toward fresh catch, and the cliff-side setting encourages a more composed plating approach than a roadside jerk pan allows.
 Ackee, breadfruit, callaloo, and festival appear alongside seafood preparations that reflect both Jamaican seasoning traditions and the expectations of an internationally travelled dining room.
 This is not fusion for its own sake; it is the natural consequence of a cuisine meeting its geography and its audience simultaneously.
-For further context on how Jamaican kitchens express these traditions across the island, our full Negril restaurants guide maps the range from roadside to table-service.

 The Physical Experience of Dining on the Cliffs